Excel User Defined Function (Table of Contents)

 Introduction to Excel User Defined Function

-Excel has reached a source of inbuilt functions to make your life easy when it comes to analyzing the data.
-However, that is not the end, right?
-Sometimes, you might come up with a situation where all the formulae provided are not suitable for the task you are doing.
-In such cases, you can create your own function in Excel with the help of VBA; such functions are called User Defined Functions (UDF’s).
-UDF’s can be used within the worksheet the same way you are using the normal excel functions such as SUM, AVERAGE, etc. These functions can be created as per the user requirement through VBA and can ease the user’s tasks in Excel.
+Excel has reached a source of inbuilt functions to make your life easy when analyzing data.
+However, that is not the end.
+Sometimes, you might come up with a situation where all the formulae provided must be more suitable for your task.
+In such cases, you can create your function in Excel with the help of VBA; such functions are called User Defined Functions (UDFs).
+UDFs can be used within the worksheet the same way you use the normal Excel functions such as SUM, AVERAGE, etc. These functions can be created per the user’s requirement through VBA and ease the user’s tasks in Excel.
 In this article, we will discuss the User Defined Function in Excel.

-Any UDF has a basic rule; you need to define it under FUNCTION procedure instead of a subroutine procedure (sub-procedure we generally use).
-Using the FUNCTION procedure, we can create UDF’s and can use them inside Excel as the general Excel functions such as SUM, AVERAGE, VLOOKUP, etc.
+Any UDF has a basic rule; you need to define it under a FUNCTION procedure instead of a subroutine procedure (sub-procedure we generally use).
+Using the FUNCTION procedure, we can create UDFs and use them inside Excel as the general Excel functions such as SUM, AVERAGE, VLOOKUP, etc.

-This article will learn how to create UDF’s as per the user requirement and use them in Excel to ease the tasks.
+This article will teach how to create UDFs per the user’s requirement and use them in Excel to ease the tasks.

 Examples to Create User Defined Function